-To configure serial setting, please do the followings:
+To configure serial setting, do the following:

-- 1. Click the COM port - 2.
+- 1. Click the COM port. - 2.
 Configure the baudrate, parity, data bits, and stop bits when enabling Modbus RTU/ASCII mode.
-(Incorrect settings will cause communication failures.) - Click Save for the settings to take effect.
+(Incorrect settings will cause communication failures.) - 3.
+Click Save for the settings to take effect.